-- 13. Review the organization of the internal audit department and the adequacy of its resources. - 14.
-Review the results of internal auditors' examinations, including summaries of needs improvement audits and fraud investigations. - 15.
-Discuss with the independent auditor and management the internal audit department responsibilities, budget and staffing and any recommended changes in the planned scope of the internal audit. - 16.
-Review and advise on any removal of either the Company's Vice President, Corporate Audit or the chief ethics officer.
+- 14. Review the organization of the internal audit department and the adequacy of its resources. - 15.
+Review the results of internal auditors' examinations, including summaries of needs improvement audits and fraud investigations. - 16.
+Discuss with the principal independent auditor and management the internal audit department responsibilities, budget and staffing and any recommended changes in the planned scope of the internal audit. - 17.
+Review and advise on any removal of either the Company's Vice President, Corporate Audit or its chief ethics and compliance officer.